Winston-Lin/dziganto.github.io/_posts/2017-4-19-Sparse-Matrices-For-Efficient-Machine-Learning.md

 And finally, we have SVM.
 With sparse matrices we were able to achieve roughly a 50% reduction in processing time!

 All in all, converting sparse matrices to the sparse matrix format almost always yields some efficiency in processing time.
 We saw this to be the case for Naive Bayes, Logistic Regression, and Support Vector Machines.
 Where do we not see improved processing times?
-Unfortunately for decision tree-based algorithms like random forest.
+Decision tree based algorithms like random forest.

 # How CSR Works
 ![CSR](/assets/images/CSR.png?raw=true)
 *Image Credit: Nathan Bell's Sparse Matrix Representations & Iterative Solvers.*

 CSR requires three arrays.
-The first array stores the cumulutive count of non-zero values in all current and previous rows.
-The second array stores column index values for each non-zero value.
-And the third array stores all non-zero values.
+The first array stores the cumulutive count of nonzero values in all current and previous rows.
+The second array stores column index values for each nonzero value.
+And the third array stores all nonzero values.
 I realize that may be confusing, so let's walk through an example.

 Refer to the diagram above.
 The first step is to populate the first array.
 It always starts with 0.
-Since there are two non-zero values in row 1, we update our array like so [0 2].
-There are 2 non-zero values in row 2, so we update our array to [0 2 4].
+Since there are two nonzero values in row 1, we update our array like so [0 2].
+There are 2 nonzero values in row 2, so we update our array to [0 2 4].
 Doing that for the remaining rows yields [0 2 4 7 9].
 By the way, the length of this array should always be the number of rows + 1.
 Step two is populating the second array of column indices.
 Note that the columns are zero-indexed.
 The first value, 1, is in column 0.
 The second value, 7, is in column 1.
 The third value, 2, is in column 1.
 And so on.
 The result is the array [0 1 1 2 0 2 3 1 3].
 Finally, we populate the third array which looks like this [1 7 2 8 5 3 9 6 4].
-Again, we are only storing non-zero values.
+Again, we are only storing nonzero values.

 Believe it or not, these three arrays allow us to perfectly reconstruct the original matrix.
-From here, common mathematical operations like addition or multiplication can be applied in an efficient manner, the details of which are beyond the scope of this post.
+From here, common mathematical operations like addition or multiplication can be applied in an efficient manner.
+Note: the exact details of how the mathematical operations work on sparse matrix implementations is beyond the scope of this post.
 Suffice it to say there are many wonderful resources online if you are interested.

 # Summary
 A matrix composed of many zeros is known as a sparse matrix.
 Sparse matrices have nice properties.
 How do you know if you have a sparse matrix?
 Use Matplotlib's *spy()* method.
 Once you know your matrix is sparse, use Scipy's CSR to convert its type from dense to sparse, check data compression, and apply any of the machine learning algorithms listed above.